 Start of game time shall be determined by scheduled game time or as announced by Plate Umpire at the start of the game.

-Courtesy Runner Rule: ASA Rule 8 Section 9B2: Any eligible player on the official line-up including available substitutes may be used as a courtesy runner.
+Courtesy Runner Rule: USA Softball Rule 8 Section 9B2: Any eligible player on the official line-up including available substitutes may be used as a courtesy runner.
 A courtesy runner may be used once per inning.
-(All Adult Slow Pitch except Senior.)
+(All Adult Slow Pitch except Senior’s.)

-Count: All pool and elimination games including Championship and IF games will be played with a 1 ball and 1 strike count with nothing to waste meaning if the batter has two strikes and fouls off another pitch the batter is out.
+Count: All pool and elimination games including Championship and IF games will be played with each batter starting with a 1 ball and 1 strike count with nothing to waste.
+Meaning if the batter has two strikes and fouls off another pitch the batter is out.

 A run-ahead rule and/or time limit may be used in the ASANA World Series upon recommendation of the playing rules committee and approval of the Council.